PatrickAulbach/unity-baccarat/README.md

   - **Textures/Cards**: Contains the card assets used in the game.
 - **Scenes**: Contains the main scene for the game, where the gameplay takes place.
 - **Scripts**: Contains all the scripts for the game, including scripts for handling the gameplay, user interface, and sound effects.

+## Credits
+The cards used in this game were created by Caz.
+You can download the Assets from https://cazwolf.itch.io/pixel-fantasy-cards.

 ## License